MLB on TBS: Music

 The theme is composed by Mark Willott.

 Digital on-screen graphics

-Before TBS gained rights to broadcast MLB postseason games in 2007, the network used a score bug on the top left-hand corner of the screen for its Braves telecasts.
+Before TBS gained rights to broadcast MLB postseason games in 2007, TBS used a score bug on the top left-hand corner of the screen for its Braves telecasts.
 It was upgraded midway through the 2004 season and used through 2007.

 2007–2010

 The on-screen score graphic during this period covered the entire top of the screen, unlike the Braves TBS Baseball graphic, which only took up the left half of the top.
 The look is almost identical to that used during Fox's baseball coverage, except that the illustration of the basepaths is near the left side of the screen instead of flushed on the right.
 The batting order starting lineup used beginning in 2008 resembles that of a cellphone.
 There is also a pitch tracker that can only be seen on the network's high-definition feed.